AssoDePicche/challenge-oracle-one/README.md

 - The letter "u" should be converted to "ufat"

-`E.g:` The word "cat" should be converted to "gaitober" and "gaitober" should be converted to "cat".
+`E.g:` The word "gato" should be converted to "gaitober" and "gaitober" should be converted to "gato".

 ## Requirements